wipeautcrafter/jscolorpicker/DOCUMENTATION.md

 interface PickerConfig {
   /**
-   * By default, the ColorPicker is bound to a HTML element.
-   * That element is replaced with a color picker box.
-   * If you don't want the this replacement to occur, set hidden to true
+   * When enabled, run the picker in headless mode:
+   * - leaves the target element untouched, and does not render a toggle
+   * - requires manually calling the prompt() method to show the dialog
-   * If hidden === true, you can show the color picker dialog via the
+   * - still positions the dialog relative to the target element
-   * prompt() method.
+   * Default: false
    */
-  hidden: boolean
+  headless: boolean

   /**
-   * HTML element (or query) to append the picker to.
+   * Should the toggle be rendered as an input element or a button?
-   * Default: null (which implies: document.body)
+   * Default: 'button'
    */
-  container: HTMLElement | string | null
+  toggleStyle: 'button' | 'input'

   /**
+   * The HTML element the picker dialog will be appended to.
+   * By default, this is the body.
+   */
+  container: HTMLElement | null

+  /**
-   * The default initial color.
+   * The initial color.
    * Default: null
    */
   defaultColor: string | null

   /**
    * A list of predefined color swatches available for selection.
-   * Pass null or false to disable swatches.
+   * Pass null, false or an empty array to disable them altogether.
    * Default: null
    */
   swatches: string[] | null | false